What is a coronary angioplasty?

 You lie on a table under a large X-ray machine.
 You will get medicine through an IV in one of your veins.
 It helps you relax and not feel pain.
 You will be awake during the procedure.
 But you may not be able to remember much about it.

 The doctor will inject some medicine into your arm or groin to numb the skin.
-You will feel a small needle stick.
+You will feel a small needle poke you.
 It's like having a blood test.
 You may feel some pressure when the doctor puts in the catheter.
 But you will not feel pain.

 The catheter will be removed.
 A nurse or doctor may press on a bandage on the opening.
-Then a bandage or acompression device may be placed on your groin or wrist at the catheter insertion site.
+Then a bandage or a compression device may be placed on your groin or wrist at the catheter insertion site.
 This prevents bleeding.
-After the test, you will be taken to a room where the catheter site and your heart rate, blood pressure, and temperature will be checked several times.
-If the catheter was put in your groin, you will need to lie still and keepyour leg straight for several hours.
-If the catheter was put in your arm, you may be able to sit up and get out ofbed right away.
-But you will need to keep your arm still for at least one hour.
-The average hospital stay is 1 to 2days for most procedures.
-When you go home, you will get instructions from your doctor to help you recover welland prevent problems.
+After the procedure, you will be taken to a room where the catheter site and your heart rate, blood pressure, and temperature will be checked several times.
+If the catheter was put in your groin, you will need to lie still and keep your leg straight for several hours.
+If the catheter was put in your arm, you may be able to sit up and get out of bed right away.
+But you will need to keep your arm still for at least 1 hour.
+You may stay 1 night in the hospital.
+When you go home, you will get instructions from your doctor to help you recover well and prevent problems.

-Make sure to drink plenty of fluids (unless your doctor tells you not to) for several hours after the test.
+Make sure to drink plenty of fluids (unless your doctor tells you not to) for several hours after the procedure.
 This will help flush the dye out of your body.